 Fishing Kayak Frequently-Asked Questions (FAQ)

 Tip: when you’re in the water, flip the boat back over from the end, not the side.
-See here for how to do it.

 Yes.
 If none of the above boats fit the bill, ask people who know kayak fishing, either on the internet or in person.
 On forums, provide your height, weight, fishing style (or desired fishing style), and other pertinent information like limited storage space.
 People will be more than happy to help you.
-Kayak fishermen are happy people, because they go kayaking all the time!
+Kayak fishermen are happy people because they go kayaking all the time!